carbolymer/nix-container-image-pin/README.md

 Pin your container images!

 This repo resolves mutable container tags to hashes ([./images-lock.nix ](./images-lock.nix)), so that you can pin your containers and update them with all flake inputs.
+A [GitHub action](./.github/workflows/update-images-lock.yml) is updating the image hashes daily.

 ## Usage